 Dine with Elmo and friends

 One of the best parts about Sesame Place is seeing your kids’ faces when they meet their favorite characters up close.
 From Abby Cadabby and Bert and Ernie to Big Bird and, of course, Elmo, kids can pose for photos, chat, and get their autographs.
 And for a magical experience, make a reservation for Dine With Elmo and Friends.
-The themed feasts (Birthday, Back to School, and July 4th) feature kiddo favorites like mac and cheese, hot dogs, a Caesar salad, and assorted pastries.
+The themed feasts (Mother’s Day and Father’s Day) feature kiddo favorites like mac and cheese, hot dogs, a Caesar salad, and assorted pastries.
 But the highlight is joining in on the entertainment during the meal.
-Elmo and his friends will walk around, say hello to each of the kids, pose for a photo opportunity, and bring some of the beloved songs and dances from the show to life.
+Elmo and his friends will walk around, say hello to each kid, pose for a photo, and bring some of the show’s beloved songs and dances to life.
 If a holiday or special event is happening close to the time you are going, check out the options available during your visit.

 Splash into summer

 When summer heats up, Sesame Place has tons of ways to cool off at its water attractions.
-For kids who love to plunge down a slippery slide, check out Abby’s Fairy Falls, Elmo’s Silly Splashy Slides, or Rosita’s Seaside Slides.
-Older kids will love Elmo’s Surf ‘n’ Slide, a water thrill ride where the whole family can hop into a six-person raft for a wild ride that finishes with a big splash.
+For kids who love to plunge down a slippery slide, check out Bert’s Topsy Turvy Tunnels, Elmo’s Silly Sand Slides, or Ernie’s Twisty Turny Tunnels.
+Older kids will love Cookie’s Monster Mixer, a water thrill ride where the whole family can hop into a six-person raft for a wild ride that finishes with a big splash.
 Once the kiddos have had their fun, you can kick back and relax at Big Bird’s Rambling River while staying cool.

 Fuel up with food and souvenirs

 Hungry?
-Make a pit stop at one of the casual eateries like Big Bird’s Burgers and Bites, Elmo’s Pizza Kitchen, Rosita’s Cocina, or Mr. Hooper’s Food Market around the park.
+Make a pit stop at one of the casual eateries like Big Bird’s Beach Bites, Elmo’s Pizza Party, Grover’s Grill, or Telly’s Trattoria around the park.
 In the mood for something sweet?
-Stop by Cookie Monster’s Foodie Truck or Cookie Monster’s Funnel Cakes & More.
-For the adults, grab a Starbucks coffee at the Coffee Corner to boost your energy and get you through the day.
-Once your bellies are full, let your food settle before hopping back on the rides at the Sesame Place Store or Trader Bert’s Treasures, where you can grab a souvenir to take home.
+Stop by Eats on the Street or Oscar’s Grouchy Grub for some healthy options.
+Once your bellies are full, let your food settle before hopping back on the rides at the Sesame Souvenirs or Hooper’s Store, where you can grab a souvenir to take home.

 To learn more about Sesame Place, visit their website, Instagram, and Facebook.